carpentries/instructor-training/episodes/18-management.md

 >
 > We have experimented with virtual machines (VMs) on learners'
 > computers to reduce installation problems, but those introduce
-> problems of their own: older or smaller machines simply aren't fast
+> problems of their own: older or smaller machines simply are not fast
 > enough, and learners often struggle to switch back and forth between
 > two different sets of keyboard shortcuts for things like copying and
 > pasting.